ofcyln/i18n-json-to-xlsx-converter/README.md

 >     }
 > ```

+Since different teams are handling the translations, and they can't work on the **JSON** files because they are not specialized on the app development, most of them can work on an **EXCEL** sheet easily.

-Since most of them can work on the **EXCEL** easily, this tool helps developers to provide an **EXCEL** file for them to fill in the translations.
-They can fill the **EXCEL** file with one, or many translation columns they want to provide, and send it back to the developers.
+_i18n JSON to XLSX Converter_ CLI tool helps developers to provide an **EXCEL** sheet ready to include translations for the other teams.
+It can be filled as an **EXCEL** file with one, or many translation columns they want to provide, and when the translation value implementation is finished, developers can get back the sheet, and convert the **EXCEL** sheet into **JSON** format again, easily.

+If the provided **EXCEL** sheet has only one translation value column, the output **JSON** file will be only one, and it will have the column title as file name.
+In this case it'll be `en.json`

-> If they fill out the values in the **EXCEL** file for only one language column for example `EN`, the file needs to be in the format of
+> If the translation team fill out the values in the **EXCEL** sheet for only one language column for example `EN`, in this case the sheet needs to be in the format of
 >
 > | Key | EN     |
 > | :-------- | :------- |